tobowers/motionbox-eventhandler/README.markdown

 #Implementation

-MBX.EventHandler listens to either element IDs, classes or single css selectors (p.my_class:first-child).
+MBX.EventHandler listens to Objects, element IDs, classes or single css selectors (p.my_class:first-child).

-Right now MBX.EventHandler listens to the following events:  "mouseout", "click", "mouseover", "keypress", "change", "blur" Any event that bubbles to document is a good candidate for the EventHandler, these are just what we have started with.
+Right now MBX.EventHandler listens to the following events:  "mouseout", "click", "mouseover", "keypress", "change", "blur", "dom:loaded"
+Any event that bubbles to document is a good candidate for the EventHandler, these are just what we have started with.
+You can also fire any arbitrary event you want.

-IMPORTANT NOTE:  "change", "blur" do NOT bubble in IE6,7 and hence are not usable with the EventHandler in those browsers.
+IMPORTANT NOTE:  "change", "blur" do NOT bubble in IE6,7 and hence are not usable with the EventHandler in those browsers without some additional functions.

 Given: